facebookresearch/hydra/website/versioned_docs/version-0.11/intro.md

 ```

 ### Composition example
-You may want to alternate between two different databases. to support this create a `config group` named db,
+You may want to alternate between two different databases.
+To support this create a `config group` named db,
 and place one config file for each alternative inside:
 The directory structure of our application now looks like:
 ```text